ritaturk/xenko-docs/manual/getting-started/create-a-script.md

 # Create a script

-Xenko provides two ways to create a script: Create a script in Visual Studio and create a script in the Game Studio.

 You’ve created a game and have added some entities to the game.
 Now, you have to add some scripts to your game to make your static game dynamic.
 There are two ways to add a script: In Visual Studio, and in the Game Studio.
 We'll describe both below.

 ## Create a script in Visual Studio